Showing all 12 results

 Rekai Tangwena Children’s Home

-Founded in the early 1980s by the late Bishop Livingstone Nerwande of Holy Cross Fellowship Church, Rekai Tangwena Children’s Home was established in response to the growing number of abandoned and vulnerable children in the community.
-Officially registered with the Ministry of Social Welfare in 2006, the home has supported many children over the years, helping them transition to independent living.
-It currently cares for 24 children—14 girls and 10 boys—providing shelter, care, and support.
+Rekai Tangwena Children’s Home was founded in the early 1980s by the late Bishop Livingstone Nerwande of the Holy Cross Fellowship Church to care for abandoned and vulnerable children.
+Officially registered with the Ministry of Social Welfare in 2006, the Home has provided decades of compassionate care, guiding children from crisis to independence.

 -